qavikamal2323/Ai266-spring22/Project/readme.md

 ### Problem: Accuracy is 52% with 29 features but then some unimportent features remove which increase my accuracy
 ### Sol: So i made a submission with improve accuracy of 57% what i am going through is 5 features with 80 20 split ratio.
 ![image](https://user-images.githubusercontent.com/65994423/169720771-0f9e787c-ec7c-4254-b9c5-c7da93878fe8.png)

+## Ashar Khan
+### Problem: Accuracy is 56% with 29 features but then some unimportent features remove which increase my accuracy, In this svm model , I'm doing  one more experiment to increase the accuracy , using standard scalar function to change the data type and SVM function parameter (gamma = "scale") .
+But problem is that , my computer not train this model its take so many time , I'm try 15 hours but its not train because its huge number of rows , if i reduce the number of rows , then its trained and if I increase the number of rows then increase the model accuracy . experiment in "AsharKhan_64271_SVM_Model_project.ipynb" file
+### Solution: So i made a submission with improve accuracy of 58% what i am going through, select  f_00 to f_02 and f_19 to f_26 features with 80 20 split ratio.